rixo/zorax/README.md

 ### Defer / group / only

-`zorax.defer` registers top level tests (that is, calls to the `harness.test` method) but defers running them until next tick.
+`zorax.defer` registers top level tests (that is, calls to the `harness.test` method) but defers running them until `harness.report` is called.

-This allows `zorax.defer.only` to know if one of the tests has called `only` and automatically skip them if it's the case.
+This allows `zorax.defer.only` to know if one of the tests has called `only` and automatically skip other tests if it's the case.

 This only works for top level tests though, since we can't know about the sub tests before we've run the parents.